PLANNING YOUR WEDDING DAY PHOTO SCHEDULE

 Family Photos (45 minutes):

 Without any doubt, this is one of the most important parts of the day (when it comes to photography).
-As I like to say, these are the photos that will most likely end up framed in your parents’ living room.
+As we like to say, these are the photos that will most likely end up framed in your parents’ living room.
 And that is a big deal.

-The family formal photos can be a bit complicated as there are so many people involved.
+The family formal photos can be a bit complicated as there are often many people involved.
 To make things easier, here are a few tips to help make this part of the day go as smoothly as possible:

 - Assign a designated person to coordinate and organize the groups.
 Choose someone who knows the family members and is assertive enough to get everybody in one spot and keep them there!
 As photographers, it is hard for us to work with a list of names as we do not know the families and cannot connect a name to a face.